keithAwarren/MusicPlayr/README.md

 - **CSS**: For styling the app, ensuring a responsive and visually appealing user experience.

 ### Backend
 - **Spotify Web API**: Provides access to Spotify's music data, including playlists, tracks, and artist information.
 This API is used to fetch and display music content within the app.
+[Spotify Web API](https://developer.spotify.com/documentation/web-api/)
 - **Axios**: A promise-based HTTP client for making requests to the Spotify API.
-Axios is used to handle data fetching and API interactions.
+[Axios](https://axios-http.com/) is used to handle data fetching and API interactions.

 ### Deployment